 Are you looking for something bitter or sweet?
 Hot or cold?
 Do you want a jolt of caffeine, or do you want to sit and relax?
 Let’s take a look at how the three methods differ in taste and caffeine content, along with the brewing process behind each.

-Coffee is one of the most popular beverages in the world.
+Coffee is one of the most popular beverages in the world — to the point that there a quite a few expensive options.
 While the term “coffee” encapsulates just about everything prepared from roasted coffee beans — including espresso and cold brew — this term is most often used in reference to drip coffee.
 While you may be unfamiliar with the term “drip coffee,” you’ve probably had it before.
 This is the type of coffee that you probably get from your kitchen counter in the morning.
 Hot water is poured over ground coffee beans, then seeps through a filter and into your coffee pot.
 You can drink it black (without any added ingredients), or enjoy it with milk or sugar.

 Drip coffee is one of the most popular ways to consume caffeine for a number of reasons.
 Drip-coffee machines are relatively cheap, they’re easy to operate, and they can brew a cup of coffee in just a few minutes.
-Unlike espresso, it’s also very easy to make a large pot of drip coffee, meaning you can serve multiple people at once with minimal effort.
+Unlike espresso, it’s also very easy to make a large pot of drip coffee or use a french press, meaning you can serve multiple people at once with minimal effort.

 The amount of caffeine in your drip coffee will differ depending on a variety of factors — including the roast and the ratio of water to coffee grounds you use — but on average, you’ll get about 110 milligrams of caffeine in a 6-ounce cup of coffee.